In this walkthrough, we demonstrate how to enable HTTPS to send SSL/TLS encrypted data to Splunk's HTTP Event Collector.

 Follow the Splunk documentation to request your own server certificate.

 After you received a valid server certificate you have to reconfigure the HTTP Event Collector on your designated Splunk server following these steps:

 - Navigate to the directory $SPLUNK_HOME\etc\apps\splunk_httpinput\local

-- Within the local directory add the following content in the [http] stanza:
+- Within the local directory add the following content to the inputs.conf in the [http] stanza:

 enableSSL = 1